Nine Years of War — Documenting Syrian Arab Army's Armored Vehicles Losses

-Given the sheer amount of open source information available related to these events, it is possible to track the military vehicle losses of the SAA — an army which once had the 6th largest number of tanks in the world.
+Given the sheer amount of open source information available related to these events, it is possible to track the military vehicle losses of the SAA — an army that once had the 6th largest number of tanks in the world.
 The numbers used in this article have been updated in late March 2020.

-Before outlining the armoured tracked vehicle losses that can be confirmed by visual evidence (photos and videos), the methodology of collecting the information will be examined.
-The article ends with a discussion on the reasons why the SAA may have lost so many armoured tracked vehicles.
+Before outlining the armored tracked vehicle losses that can be confirmed by visual evidence (photos and videos), the methodology of collecting the information will be examined.
+The article ends with a discussion on the reasons why the SAA may have lost so many armored tracked vehicles.

 General Information on the SAA’s Armoured Vehicles

-To understand the context of the armoured tracked vehicles losses in the Syrian Civil War, it is important to briefly discuss the pre-war history of the SAA.
+To understand the context of the armored tracked vehicle losses in the Syrian Civil War, it is important to briefly discuss the pre-war history of the SAA.

 For decades, the SAA had two main tasks.
 Firstly, the SAA needed to provide internal security for the Assad government.
 Secondly, the army needed to be able to conduct both offensive and defensive warfare against the State of Israel.

-At the start of the Syrian Civil War in 2011, the SAA had approximately the following number of armoured tracked vehicles (all numbers mentioned are approximate numbers):
+At the start of the Syrian Civil War in 2011, the SAA had on paper approximately the following number of armored tracked vehicles:

 - Armoured Personnel Carriers